 That 750 point difference may not sound like a lot, but over time you’ll earn much more rewards by using both cards than just using one.

-Plus, when you transfer your Freedom Unlimited points to your Sapphire Preferred account, you’ll get the transfer options and 25 percent bonus when you redeem the points for travel.
-Those are both benefits that you don’t get with the Freedom Unlimited alone.
+Plus, when you transfer your Chase Freedom Unlimited® points to your Chase Sapphire Preferred® Card, you’ll get the transfer options and 25 percent more value when you redeem the points for travel.
+Those are both benefits that you don’t get with the Chase Freedom Unlimited® alone.

 With no introductory 0% APR promotion, it’s best to pay off this card in full each month to avoid paying interest.
-The card has an ongoing APR of 16.74% to 23.74% (as of June 2017).
+The card has an ongoing APR of 17.49% - 24.49% Variable.

 In other words, carrying a balance could cost you as much or more than you’re earning in rewards.

 The card charges no penalty APR, which some banks apply on late balances.
-However, it does charge a higher APR of 25.74% on cash advances (as of June 2017).
+However, it does charge a higher APR of 26.49% Variable on cash advances.
 There’s also no grace period for cash advances, so interest begins accruing immediately.

 If you use your points to only book travel through the Chase Ultimate Rewards portal, you’d have to spend $7,600 per year on non-travel and dining purchases just to break even on the annual fee.
 Here’s a formula that breaks this down.